The Corporate Tax Planning Law Review: Singapore

 - carry out due diligence on certain financial accounts maintained;

-- submit financial account information to IRAS by 31 May of the year subsequent to the calendar year in which such accounts were maintained.
+- submit financial account information to the IRAS by 31 May of the year subsequent to the calendar year in which such accounts were maintained.

 The IRAS may then exchange such information with foreign tax authorities in jurisdictions with which Singapore has entered into a competent authority agreement (including bilateral and multilateral agreements).19

-The Tax Information Exchange Agreement (TIEA) between Singapore and the United States, which was signed on 13 November 2018 entered into force on 5 March 2020.
+The Tax Information Exchange Agreement (TIEA) between Singapore and the United States, which was signed on 13 November 2018, entered into force on 5 March 2020.
 The TIEA allows Singapore and the United States to exchange information for tax purposes.
 The reciprocal Foreign Account Tax Compliance Act Model 1 Intergovernmental Agreement between Singapore and the United States of America (the IGA), which was signed on 13 November 2018, also entered into force on 1 January 2021.
-The IGA provides for the automatic exchange of information with respect to financial accounts under the United States of America's Foreign Account Tax Compliance Act.
+The IGA provides for the automatic exchange of information in respect of financial accounts under the United States of America's Foreign Account Tax Compliance Act.

 ii Tax treaties